DePayFi/public-documentation/docs/payments/protocol/index.md

 # Protocol

-Build on top and integrate it into your own smart contracts and protocols.
+Build on top and integrate DePay into your own smart contracts and protocols.

 The DePay payment protocol enables on-the-fly token conversion during a payment, delivering the funds to the receiver and optionally extracting a fee upon execution.